Kitami: Agriculture

 The total production of onions in FY 2019 was approximately 221,000 tons, accounting for roughly 25% of the total production of Hokkaido as well as being the largest yield in Japan.
 The total area of onion fields in the city is approximately 3,500 hectares.
-Farmers are busy transplanting seedlings in spring, and rows of large, plump onions fill vast fields in autumn.
+Farmers transplant seedlings in spring, and rows of large onions fill fields in autumn.